 Bourse de Commerce, Pinault Collection, Paris

-This inaugural exhibition at the Bourse de Commerce, whose title translates to In Situ Works, aims to highlight the relationship that artists can have with an exhibition space, as well as their relationship to a museum and its visitors.
+This show, whose title translates to In Situ Works, is part of Ouverture, an inaugural series of exhibitions at Bourse de Commerce.
+The presentation aims to highlight the relationship that artists can have with an exhibition space, as well as their relationship to a museum and its visitors.
 The works, which include eight sculptures from Tatiana Trouvé’s series The Guardian, are installed outside of the museographic framework in the venue’s thoroughfares and passageways, under the dome, and at the top of the Medici Column, surprising visitors.

 Tatiana Trouvé, The Guardian, 2019, installation view, Bourse de Commerce, Pinault Collection, Paris © Tatiana Trouvé, ADAGP Paris 2021